 If you’ve never used a mobile wallet before, you might be curious as to how it works and whether or not it’s a better option compared to other payment methods.

 We broke out how mobile wallets work, the pros and cons of using a mobile wallet and which mobile wallet might be right for you, below:

 How mobile wallets work

 Think of a mobile wallet as the virtual version of the wallet you carry with you every day.
-Your wallet might include a travel credit card and a cash back credit card, for example; your mobile wallet includes those two cards as well, but it stores the credit card information virtually.

-When it comes time to pay, just select a credit card on your digital wallet the same way you’d pull a credit card out of your physical wallet.
+When it comes time to pay, just select a credit card from your digital wallet the same way you’d pull a credit card out of your physical wallet.
 Many people put the majority of their purchases on the same credit card, which makes mobile wallet payment quick and easy — all you have to do is open the app and hold your smartphone against the payment terminal.

-Mobile wallet versus credit card
+Mobile wallet versus credit cards

 Mobile wallets aren’t so different from plastic credit cards in the sense that both are processed through the same payment networks.

 What’s different is that the credit card number, expiration date and other information are stored in a mobile app or chip on the smartphone instead of on a plastic card with a magnetic stripe or chip.

 Benefits of a mobile wallet